Skip to main content

 What data is available

-APY, TVL, fees, and reputation scores are computed consistently across all protocols.
+APY, TVL, fees, and the Reputation Score are computed consistently across all protocols.
 This means you can safely sort and compare vaults from different protocols side by side.

 Endpoints